MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-authenticate-principal.md

 The service principal approach enables you to:
 - Assign permissions to the app identity that are different than your own permissions.
 Typically, these permissions are restricted to exactly what the app needs to do.
-- Use a certificate for authentication when executing an unattended script.
+- Use a certificate for authentication when running an unattended script.

 This topic shows you three techniques for creating a service principal.